 The Company adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48") an interpretation of FASB Statement No. 109, on February 4, 2007.
 Unrecognized tax benefits for uncertain tax positions are established in accordance with FIN 48, when, despite the fact that the tax return positions are supportable, the Company believes these positions may be challenged and the results are uncertain.
 The Company will adjust these liabilities in light of changing facts and circumstances.
 As a result of the implementation of FIN 48 in 2007, the Company recognized a transition adjustment increasing beginning retained earnings by \$362,000.
 At February 4, 2007, the Company had approximately \$6.2 million of gross unrecognized tax benefits and approximately \$3.9 million of interest and penalty accrued related to uncertain tax positions.
 As of February 2, 2008, the Company had gross unrecognized tax benefits totaling \$9.2 million, approximately \$5.9 million of which would affect our effective tax rate if recognized.
 As of February 2, 2008, the Company had approximately \$5.1 million of interest and penalties accrued related to uncertain tax positions.
-The Company had approximately \$5.1 million of interest and penalties related to uncertain tax positions.
-Ne Company had approximately \$5.1 million of interest and penalties accrued related to uncertain tax positions.
-The Company is subject.
+The Company continues to recognize interest and penalties related to uncertain tax positions in income tax expense.
+Generally, tax years after 2003 remain open to examination by the federal, state and local taxing jurisdictions to which the Company is subject.
 No significant changes are expected in the next 12 months.